DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/invoices.md

 ---
-title: Create an Invoice Manually
+title: Invoices
 author: Anna Gubareva
 ---
-# Create an Invoice Manually
+# Invoices

 This tutorial describes how to create a simple invoice report displaying information about customers and their orders.
 You can perform similar steps to create various invoice layouts depending on your requirements.

 > [!Note]
-> See the [Create an Invoice based on a Template](create-an-invoice-based-on-template.md) topic to learn how to create an invoice report based on a predefined layout.
+> See the [Invoices from Templates](invoices-from-templates.md) topic for information on how to create an invoice report based on a predefined layout.

 ![](../../../../images/eurd-win-invoice-report-result.png)